 The amazing thing about this whole process is that it is practically invisible unless you had a powerful microscope.
 An amazing and beautiful reminder of just how awesome your body is.

 Written By Stef, Mom of 4 @Momspirational

-This information is not intended to replace the advice of a doctor.
-Health & Parenting Ltd disclaims any liability for the decisions you make based on this information.
-All contents copyright © Health & Parenting Ltd 2013.
+This information is not intended to replace the advice of a trained medical doctor.
+Health & Parenting Ltd disclaims any liability for the decisions you make based on this information, which is provided to you on a general information basis only and not as a substitute for personalized medical advice.
+All contents copyright © Health & Parenting Ltd 2014.
 All rights reserved.